 How Long Do Key Fob Batteries Last on Average?

-Signs Your Key Fob Battery is Dying
+Signs Your Key Fob Battery Is Dying

 Recognizing the signs of a dying key fob battery can help you avoid being locked out of your vehicle unexpectedly.
 Here are some common indicators that your car key fob battery is running low: